malleable-systems/malleable.systems/content/pages/participate.md

 menu: main
 ---

-We hope the lab's [mission][mission] has inspired you to follow the community's work, post your thoughts, and share your experiments.
+We hope the collective's [mission][mission] has inspired you to follow the community's work, post your thoughts, and share your experiments.
 There are many ways to get involved and contribute to this movement.

 ### Discuss